-On the night of December 19-20, the British abandoned the area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.
-Some of the Battalion personnel were to be evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case was the respite to be of a long duration; the 1st Battalion would be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.
+On the night of December 19-20, the British had abandoned the area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-quard.

-(Right above: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)
+Some of the Battalion personnel had been evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case was the respite to be of a long duration; the 1st Battalion was to be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.

-The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - were now to be only marking time until a complete withdrawal of the Peninsula could be undertaken.
+(Right: Cape Helles as seen from the Turkish positions on the misnamed Achi Baba, positions which were never breached: The Newfoundland positions were to the right-hand side of the picture. - photograph from 2011)

-This final operation would take place on the night of January
+The British, Indian and Anzac forces - the Australian and New Zealand Army Corps was also to serve at Gallipoli - had now only been marking time until a complete withdrawal of the Peninsula could be undertaken.

-8-9, the Newfoundland Battalion to furnish part of the British rear-guard on this second occasion also.
+This final operation would take place on the night of January 8-9, the Newfoundland Battalion to furnish part of the British rear-quard on this second occasion also.

-(Right above: 'W' Beach at Cape Helles as it was only days before the final British evacuation - from Illustration)
+(Right: 'W' Beach at Cape Helles as it was only days before the final British evacuation - from Illustration)